2019 Featured Speakers

 THE DR. ARNO A. ROSCHER ENDOWED LECTURE

-Dr. Ara G. Tilkian will present the Dr. Arne A. Roscher
+Dr. Ara G. Tilkian will present the Dr. Arno A. Roscher

 Endowed Lecture.
 Dr. Tilkian was born in the village